Relationship Mapping

 range of c is App\\Entity\\CustomerEntity

-range of o is App\\Entity\\OrderEntity via c.orders
+range of o is App\\Entity\\OrderEntity via o.customer

-range of i is App\\Entity\\OrderItemEntity via o.items
+range of i is App\\Entity\\OrderItemEntity via i.order

 retrieve (c.email, o.orderId, i.quantity)